ricardomm7/leaflink/docs/sprintC/us029/02.analysis/Readme.md

-# US006 - Register a Vehicle
+# US029 - Record the completion of a task

 ## 2. Analysis